CCER-RMP/NCES/README.md

 Note that there are inaccuracies/missing values for various year/district/school combinations.
 In particular:
 - Numbers for FreeLunch in 2005 and 2007 are abnormally low compared to other years
+- In 2014, the 'FTE' field, which we use to calculate the number of teachers, has missing values (they are set to -1 and -2) for WA state schools.
+They seem fine for other states though.

 'Missing' and 'Not applicable' are converted to NULLs.